paulpls/helo/README.md

 ## License
-This project is licensed under the [GNU Public License v3](LICENSE.md).
+This project is licensed under the [GNU General Public License v3.0](LICENSE.md).
 You are free to use, distribute, or modify the source documents as you wish in accordance with these terms.
 Free software is essential to a fair and accessible future.